Section 15: Target Builder 101

 Add Custom Targets to a Web Experience

 Follow these steps to add a custom target to a Web experience.
-Create a new Web experience, or navigate to the Web Experiences list page and identify an existing experience draft.
+Create a new Web experience.
+Configure the WHY settings.
 Click WHO and then click ADD TARGET .
-Click Custom Targets...
+Click Custom Targets .
+Click the specific custom target that you want to ...

 Use Customer Datasets for Targeting